-Applications will be considered on a rolling basis starting immediately and applications will close at midnight Geneva time on Tuesday 10 January 2023.
+Applications will be considered on a rolling basis starting immediately and applications will close at midnight Geneva time on Wednesday 10 January 2024.
 Participants will be advised in February on whether or not they have been selected.

-Successful applicants will be contacted to confirm their participation in HRDAP23 and asked to complete a short pre-training survey, as well as signing a Term of Reference.
-They must ensure availability to organise with us logistical arrangements for their venue in June 2023 including visas, insurance etc. The Training and Advocacy Support Manager will contact you as well for a one-hour meeting.
-The course will start on Monday 17th April 2023.
+Successful applicants will be contacted to confirm their participation in HRDAP24 and asked to complete a short pre-training survey, as well as signing a Term of Reference.
+They must ensure availability to organise with us logistical arrangements for their venue in June 2024 including visas, insurance etc. The training and advocacy support manager will contact you as well for a one-hour meeting.
+The course will start on Monday 8th April 2024.

-Selected participants will need to ensure they secure the time and commitment to complete all of the course requirements, for the entire duration of the course (17 April - 7 June and in-person 14-24 June 2023).
+Selected participants will need to ensure they secure the time and commitment to complete all of the course requirements, for the entire duration of the course (8 April - 3 June and in-person 5-15 June 2024).

 Please direct any questions relating to the programme or on the application process to training@ishr.ch.
-Applications for HRDAP23 will be accepted until midnight Geneva time on Tuesday 10-January 2023.